The Ramona Pageant: Overview

 The play can be considered a "Romeo and Juliet that is set in the Wild Wild West", since it resembles the story of two star-crossed lovers challenging their rivaling families in order to be together, despite the ongoing situation of white settlers taking over the native land.
 Ramona is an orphaned half-Native American and half-Scottish, who was adopted by Senora Moreno, a Mexican-American woman.
 Unfortunately, Ramona was neglected by her adopter, since she was of mixed race.
-When Ramona met Alessandro, she fell in love with him.
+When Ramona meets Alessandro, she falls in love with him.
 Alessandro is the son of Pablo Assis, the chief of the Temecula Indian tribe.
-When Senora Moreno found out about Ramona and Alessandro, she was infuriated because she does not approve the marriage between a half-Native American and a full-Native American.
+When Senora Moreno finds out about Ramona and Alessandro, she is infuriated because she does not approve the marriage between a half-Native American and a full-Native American.
 When Ramona finds out that Senora Moreno never actually treated her with love and respect as a child, she runs away with Alessandro.
-During their elopement, they were constantly going through hardships such as getting exiled from their land, having their properties stolen by immigrants, and being pushed further into isolation.
-Soon, they conceived a child.
-However, Alessandro had mental health issues and was eventually shot and killed.
+During their elopement, they are constantly going through hardships such as having their properties stolen by immigrants and being pushed further into isolation.
+Soon, they conceive a child.
+However, Alessandro borrows a horse (without permission) when their child falls ill and is shot and killed while trying to return the horse.
 After Alessandro's death, Ramona returns to Senora Moreno's home and marries her son.
 They both have multiple children, along with Ramona's and Alessandro's first child.

 Performers

 The production features a cast of approximately 375 members, mainly local volunteers or residents in the community.
 Holme says that casting local members maintained the authenticity of the roles in the play.
 Animals such as horses and mules are also featured in the play, as well as early California musicians, The Arias Troubadours.
 The Arias Troubadours have been providing the beautiful and authentic musical sound track since 1924.
 The Arias Troubadours were founded by Jose Arias and Antonio Corral whose descendants Carlos Corral (son), Henry Arias (grandson), Joseph Arias (grandson), John Murphy (great-grandson) and Violet Murphy (great-great-granddaughter) carry on the family legacy of cultural and traditional music.
-The Spanish dancer, Desiree Corral, is the granddaughter of Arias Troubadour founding member Antonio Corral.
+Antonio Corral's granddaughter Desiree Corral performs Spanish dances during the fiesta scene while his great granddaughter Cecilia Schneider performs the energetic and traditional jota La Madre del Cordero.
 The lead roles are Ramona and Alessandro, her Native American lover.
-As of 2022, The Ramona Pageant is in its 99th season.
+In 2023, The Ramona Pageant celebrated its 100th year as American's longest running outdoor play.